HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## Empty Casks Make the Most Noise
 Displaying the names, not the full paths, of all empty files and directories descending from the working directory using `find`.

+## A GIF Is Worth Ten Thousand Words
+Listing all regular files ending with ".gif" that descend from the current directory and sorting them by byte value but case-insensitively.
+In addition to `find` and `sort`, an environment variable must be set.